 Japan is a country full of wonder and mystery, so don’t be surprised if you come away with more than a few souvenirs.

-I hope that your trip to Japan will inspire you to bring some of the culture back home to you more than some cheap plastic toy.
+I hope that your trip to Japan will inspire you to bring some of the cultures back home to you more than some cheap plastic toy.

-Whilst this is something you’ll only be able to decide once you’re in Japan, it might help to take a sneak peak at your options before you go to Japan.
+Whilst this is something you’ll only be able to decide once you’re in Japan, it might help to take a sneak peek at your options before you go to Japan.